Attorney General Must Turn Over Unedited Mueller Report to Congress

 Robert Mueller.
 Photo: Saul Loeb, AFP

-But as noted above, if members of the executive branch are suspected of engaging in criminal conspiracy, their communications are not protected.
+But as noted above, if members of the executive branch are suspected of engaging in a criminal conspiracy, their communications are not protected.
 Furthermore, while the Court recognizes that executive branch communication can contain sensitive intelligence information and that information can be redacted, the rest of the report can be eligible for public release.

 On the principle that a man cannot be judge in his own case, decisions as to what to redact are not up to the executive branch.